Bhanuka Rajapaksa: Controversy

-After being left out for the West Indies tour and England tour in 2021, Rajapaksa expressed his disappointment over being dropped from the side based on fitness standards.
+After being left out for the West Indies tour and England tour in 2021, Rajapaksa expressed his disappointment over being dropped from the team based on fitness standards.
 In a YouTube interview, he criticized the Sri Lankan selectors and Sri Lanka cricket authorities for being inconsistent with their policies and insisted that the priority should be given to the on field performances of players instead of fitness levels of players.
 However, Sri Lanka cricket head coach Mickey Arthur criticized Rajapaksa calling him a "comfort zone cricketer" on the field and revealed that he has failed to comply with the skin fold tests in order to fulfill the required fitness levels to play in international cricket matches.

 Personal life

 Rajapaksa is married to his long time partner Sandrine Perera, where the wedding was celebrated on 5 April 2021.